Best tax software for 2020: TurboTax, H&R Block, TaxSlayer and more compared

 Filing taxes is challenging even under normal conditions.
-But this year, Americans are feeling the financial strain of the current crisis, and that's making tax season more stressful than ever.
-Even with the postponement of Tax Day from April 15 to July 15, you may still be feeling overwhelmed and anxious about filing your tax return.
-And you're not alone.
+But not much is normal in 2020, as Americans continue to grapple with the an epidemiological-and-economic crisis, making tax season more stressful than ever.
+And even though the IRS postponed Tax Day from April 15 to July 15, that deadline is now looming.

-Maybe you're thinking back to last year's income tax filing deadline, when you were scrambling at the last minute to gather all your forms and trying to navigate federal and state income tax codes.
-Sure, you were saving money by not hiring an experienced tax preparer for tax help, but now you're wondering if it would have been easier than going through the hassle of filing your own taxes.

 Read more: Tax deadlines and dates for 2020: When they're due, how to file online and more

-From figuring out everything from tax deductions to taxable income to capital gains to self-employed tax to your student loan, tax prep and filing taxes can be complicated.
-But hiring a one-on-one professional tax preparer for your tax return can be extraordinarily expensive.

-The good news is that there are many tax software providers and tax filing companies that aim to make the tax filing process -- from reporting your taxable income or self-employed income, setting up direct deposit and going through your itemized deductions -- easier and more affordable.
-Whether it's through an online form to do your taxes online, downloadable software or an app, you can make tax preparation and the filing process less laborious, even with complex tax situations.
-For the frugal taxpayers out there or for a simple return, you can even find free or super low-cost options for doing your taxes online that rival some of the more established competitors.
+That noted, we have lots of information to help you get your taxes filed by Wednesday.
+And whether you need help sorting through deductions, calculating capital gains or figuring out how to handle your student loan, there are plenty of software providers that can make the tax filing process easier.
+For the frugal taxpayers or those with a dead simple return, there are free and low-cost packages that are nearly as full-featured as those offered by the big names in the market.

 Choosing a tax preparation and filing software that's right for you and your income can seem complicated and time-consuming.
 But we've waded through all the features and fine print to show you some of the best tax software suited for taxpayers' needs.
-We update this list of online tax software periodically.
+Check them out below.

 Read more: How to estimate your 2020 tax refund